Meaning of a Dream

 Frequently Asked Questions

-What does it mean to dream that you cannot wake up?
+What does it mean to dream that you are sleeping?

-What does it mean to watch someone else sleep in a dream?
+What does it mean to dream of someone else sleeping?

 Recommended Reading